Date: May 18, 2020; updated February 4, 2021

 Funerals, weddings and baptisms may be celebrated, observing the same physical and hygiene requirements as for Holy Mass.

 Drive-through confessions may take place without the use of face masks, allowing for six-feet distancing.
-Indoor confessions may take place, with the use of face masks.
+Indoor confessions may take place, with the use of face masks and at least six feet of distance.
 Use of a screen and a larger setting can be beneficial, always assuring the confidentiality of the penitent.
 As with Masses, those who are not well or have contact with someone who has COVID-19 should not present themselves for confession.
-At-home confession for a healthy penitent, if necessary, ideally takes place outdoors, with priest wearing a stole and, if indoors, a mask.
+At-home confession for a healthy penitent, if necessary, ideally takes place outdoors, with priest wearing a stole and, if indoors, a mask and while maintaining at least six-feet of distance.
 At- home confession for a sick penitent ideally takes place outdoors, with priest wearing gloves, a mask and a stole, sanitizing hands and stole before and afterward.

 Anointing of the Sick should be provided as requested, allowing for proper safety procedures to be in place.
 Some hospitals are allowing even COVID-19- infected patients to be visited.
 Deans of Deaneries should make provision for the sacrament to be administered if a priest is impeded by reason of his own at-risk health condition.
 See detailed provisions below for the Anointing of the Sick.